devgeniem/geniem-transit/README.md

 # GRIT (Geniem expoRt Import Tool)

 GRIT is a command line tool for exporting and importing worklogs from Tempo using [Tempo API](https://tempo-io.github.io/tempo-api-docs/)
+Jira Tempo doesn't support worklogs import / export if you which to move project to other instance.
+With this tool you can sync worklogs from system to another and keep worklog history up-to-date.

 ## Usage